 Tolls for passenger cars and motorcycles

-Since 1 July 2008, the purchase of a toll sticker for vehicles with a maximum permitted weight not exceeding 3 500 kg is compulsory for the use of toll roads, irrespective of the maximum weight of the trailer.
+The purchase of an electronic vignette for vehicles with a maximum permitted weight not exceeding 3 500 kg is compulsory for the use of toll roads, irrespective of the maximum weight of the trailer.

 The toll roads subject to tolls for a fixed period of use are all motorways and express roads in Slovenia operated and maintained by DARS.
-They are specifically identified as such by means of roadside information boards.
+They are marked with proper roadside information signalisation.

 Tolls for goods vehicles and buses